o-ciper/bash-commands/bash_commands.md

 youtube-dl -U
 ```

-if you installed it with `curl` to `/usr/local/bin/` then you have created a symlink because youtube-dl produced the error:
+if you installed it with `curl` to `/usr/local/bin/` then you have to create a symlink because youtube-dl produced the error:

 ```bash
 /usr/bin/env: ‘python’: No such file or directory
 ```

-so created a symlink
+so create a symlink with

 ```bash
 sudo ln -s /usr/bin/python3 /usr/local/bin/python